 Travel with Links Golf Ireland to the East Coast of Ireland and use Dublin as a great base for the entire trip.

-Below is a sample itinerary that we know you will enjoy thoroughly but, should you wish to add in some other courses or sights, we would be happy to customise a plan just for you.
+Below is a sample itinerary that we know you will enjoy thoroughly but, should you wish to add in some other courses or attractions, we would be happy to customise a plan just for you.

-Arrive Dublin airport where you driver will be waiting or collect your rental car.
+Arrive into Dublin airport where you driver will be waiting or collect your rental car.
 As today may otherwise be a wasted "jet-lag day" we tend to get you playing right off the plane.

 Play County Louth Golf Club (Baltray).
 An Open Regional Qualifying site in 2018, a former Irish Open host (Shane Lowry won it as an amateur!) and the perennial host to one of Ireland's Championship Amateur events, the East of Ireland.

 A short drive today from your hotel, the Royal Dublin Golf Club is on a flat piece of links terrain that is permanently exposed to the wind.
 The great Seve won an Irish Open here.
 Watch out for the 18th "The Garden", with Out of Bounds on the right, it can ruin a great round.

 Perennially one of the highest ranked courses in Ireland and the world.
 This World Cup, Walker Cup and Irish Open host is a masterful design over relatively flat terrain.
 The short 15th is a favourite of many of the world's best golfers.
-In 2019, Portmarnock Golf Club will host the prestigious Amateur Championship.
+In 2019, Portmarnock Golf Club hosted (with The Island Golf Club) the prestigious Amateur Championship.

 Founded in 1987 by Pat Ruddy, who is both designer and owner, this labour of love can be called one of the last great links courses to have been built in the 20th century.
 It differs from many of the other east coast courses in that has plenty of rolling terrain and large dunes.